Bob Hallett: Great Big Sea

-A founding member of Great Big Sea, Hallett performed vocals, mandolin, mandola, bouzouki, banjo, fiddle, whistles, bagpipes, accordion, and concertina with the band.
+A founding member of Great Big Sea, Hallett performed vocals, mandolin, mandola, bouzouki, banjo, fiddle, guitar, whistles, bagpipes, accordion, and concertina with the band.
 Hallett, Darrell Power, and Séan McCann began playing together in a Celtic band called Rankin Street in 1989, with Alan Doyle joining in 1993.

-Rankin Street built a following playing at local St. John's pubs, including Bridget's and Greensleeves, and released one recording on cassette titled "Rankin Street".
+Rankin Street built a following playing at local St. John's pubs, including Bridgett's and Greensleeves, and released one recording on cassette titled "Rankin Street".
 As Great Big Sea, the group played its first official gig on March 11, 1993, opening for the Irish Descendants at Memorial University, and focusing on playing traditional instruments.
 Great Big Sea released nine albums between 1993 and 2010, including several platinum and gold titles.

 Touring intensively, the band and band members gained acclaim across North America prior to retiring in 2013 following a 20th anniversary tour.
 Highlights include reaching the top ten of the Canadian RPM pop chart in 1997 with "When I'm Up (I Can't Get Down)", a cover of a song by the British folk group Oysterband; winning the Entertainer of the Year award at the East Coast Music Awards every year between 1996 and 2000;[5] and receiving nominations for several Juno Awards including Group of the Year in 1998, 2005, 2009, and 2011.